Aidi-Software/on-premises-backups/README.md

 - The backup bucket names.
 You may be given two bucket names: One for the database backups, and one for the filesystem.
 If that is the case, the command must be executed twice.
 - The backup access key
 - The backup secret key.

+## Integration with Client
+There are many ways this solution can be integrated within a client's on-premises architecture.
+At its core, Aidi offers backups in AWS S3 Buckets and the client is free to obtain the content of these AWS S3 Buckets using their own tools and methodology.
+This script simplifies obtaining the backups from the S3 Buckets for clients that do not leverage the AWS Cloud.

+There are three proposed integrations methods.
+- Option 1: This option leverages this script to backup the content of both buckets into a file system.
+The client will have to configure a virtual machine, Docker container or other way to run this Python 3 script periodically.
+- Option 2: This option are for client that already have an AWS Cloud.
+This uses an AWS Lambda function to copy the content of both Aidi AWS S3 Bucket into the customer's AWS S3 Bucket.
+It also uses AWS EventBridge to periodically trigger the AWS Lambda function.
+- Option 3 (Not Recommended): This option is for a client that wants to have the content of the Aidi database into their own MariaDB database.
+This option leverages the current script to backup the content of the files bucket into the client's filesystem.
+Furthermore, the current script is also used to seperately download the .sql database dump from the Database bucket, and uses a client such as `mysqlclient` to import this .sql database dump into a database.
+The client will have to configure a virtual machine, Docker container or another other way to run this Python 3 script and `mysqlclient` command periodically.

 ## Installation